armadaproject/armada/helm.md

 To mitigate this, `maximalResourceFractionToSchedulePerQueue` specifies how much can be scheduled in a single round and can be thought of as the margin for error.

-Using an example of having 1000 CPUs over all your clusters:
+Using an example of having 1000 cpu over all your clusters:
-`maximalResourceFractionPerQueue` Limits a queue to 250 CPUs `maximalResourceFractionToSchedulePerQueue` Limits the amount of resource a queue can be allocated in a single round to 50 CPUs.
+`maximalResourceFractionPerQueue` Limits a queue to 250 cpu `maximalResourceFractionToSchedulePerQueue` Limits the amount of resource a queue can be allocated in a single round to 50 cpu.

-So in the extreme case two clusters request resource at the exact same time a queue could in theory get to 300 CPUs.
+So in the extreme case two clusters request resource at the exact same time a queue could in theory get to 300 cpu.

 We have tested this with many extremely large clusters and even when empty, it is pretty safe to assume the resource limit in the worst case is: